-The RVMPO's planning program is funded by federal, state, and local matching funds, totaling \$612,465.
+The RVMPO's planning program is funded by federal, state, local funds and in-kind matching funds, totaling \$1,062,591.

 The largest funding source is FHWA, which provides MPO Planning Funds through ODOT to the RVMPO by formula that consists of 89.73% federal funds with a 10.27% local match required.
 ODOT has traditionally met the full local match requirements with state planning funds.
 Other resources are FTA 5303 funds, also through ODOT, for metropolitan planning related to transit (requiring a 10.27% local match), ODOT Region 3 planning funds, and RVMPO member dues.
 A summary of how funds are to be distributed among the various RVMPO planning tasks is on page 29.
 Funding commitments are formalized through specific IGAs with ODOT.
 The RVMPO and its subcontractors (if any) will carry out the tasks described in this UPWP.